GitLeeRepo/JavaScriptNotes/ESLintNotes.md

   function myFunc() { // eslint-disable-line no-unused-vars
   ```

-  An alternative is the following, but this is undesireable in that it redefines the rule everytime it is used (once for each function)
+  An alternative is the following, but this is undesirable in that it redefines the rule every time it is used (once for each function)

   ```javascript
    /*eslint no-unused-vars: ["warn", {"vars": "all", "varsIgnorePattern": "myFunc"}]*/